spiral6/IRCBot/README.md

  - Eclipse SWT Library (https://www.eclipse.org/swt/)

 Your OAUTH code may be found using this website: http://www.twitchapps.com/tmi/.

-NOTE: Keybinds can be changed in the MyThread class by changing the If parameters or what they do.
-Later on we'll implement an JSON profile to rebind keys.
+Keybinds can be changed by using the Game Config button

+If streaming through Twitch.tv, the channel name is #Username

 NOTE: JSON dependency requires the project to be compiled with Java 8.

-Creators: Shamee and Michael.
+Creators: Shamee and Michael

 Contributors: Koustubh, Anthony